Go to main content

 Healthcare provider: “Every day?”

 You: “Well, sometimes I don’t take a break.
-So, maybe, 2 or 3 days per week?”
+So, maybe two or three days per week?”

 Healthcare provider: “How about strength training?”